-It is a single, stand-alone software program.
+It is a single, stand-alone software program with supporting materials including a user guide, a scientific paper and a policy brief.

-The MPA placement tool helps users optimize larval dispersal around MPAs in order to achieve flexible management objectives, including both biodiversity conservation and fishery benefits.
+The Marine Protected Area (MPA) placement tool helps users optimize larval dispersal around MPAs in order to achieve flexible management objectives, including both biodiversity conservation and fishery benefits.
 It does this by generating an input file for the popular Marxan software.

 The tool is used as part of the Rebuilding reef fisheries with Marine Protected Areas (MPAs) toolbox.
-Priority MPA locations identified by the tool are likely to harbour fish populations that are selfreplenishing, supported by the influx of larvae from other areas, and/or sending larvae to other areas most important for fisheries or threatened by other disturbances.
+Priority MPA locations identified by the tool are likely to harbour fish populations that are self-replenishing, supported by the influx of larvae from other areas, and/ or sending larvae to other areas most important for fisheries or threatened by other disturbances.